 Public Displays of Motion is a company of collaborators that uses movement to illuminate the extraordinary in the everyday.
-And we are at a uniquely dynamic point of history where we are experiencing everyday actions as intensely extraordinary - more so than most of us have ever experienced before or will again.
+For nearly the last year, we have been living within a uniquely dynamic point of history where we are experiencing everyday actions as intensely extraordinary - more so than most of us have ever experienced before or will again.

-Translated into video “postcards”, these short performances will build bridges of understanding and togetherness from home to home while creating a time-capsule of what will be our shared history.
-Presented first through social media, then as a collaborative single online exhibit, Postcards From the Front will eventually become a series of printed postcards - tactile, illuminating memorabilia.
+The short performances have built bridges of togetherness from home to home, while creating a time-capsule of what will be our shared history.
+Presented first through social media, and now as a collaborative single online exhibit, Postcards From the Front is also available as a series of printed postcards - tactile, illuminating memorabilia.

-With a collective intake of air and its consequent exhalation, Postcards From the Front honors humanity’s grief, fears and frustrations simultaneously with simple joys of the moment and hope as we shift forward and move beyond.
+A picture says a thousand words, and a postcard contains just a few.
+Combined, these digital, moving postcards, and their printed sets, honor humanity’s grief, fears and frustrations simultaneously with simple joys of the moment and hope as we shift forward and move beyond.

 Peter DiMuro/Public Displays of Motion (PDM) is under the fiscal sponsorship of The Dance Complex.
 Tax deductible donations can be made through The Dance Complex's website.
 Follow this link, and select Peter DiMuro/Public Displays of Motion when making your donation.